Preparing Documents for Lodgment

 Font size, colour and type

 Font size for documents lodged with the Federal Court should be at least 11pt unless specified otherwise.

-The font size for Federal Circuit Court documents is 12pt (Federal Circuit Court Rule 2.01).
+The font size for Federal Circuit and Family Court documents is 12pt (Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rule 2.01).

 Use black font colour where possible.
 Avoid low contrast or coloured fonts such as blue and red.